aytchhh/project-0/README.md

 ## Endpoints
 The **endpoints.json** file contains details about all the existing endpoints on the API, it **requires updating** whenever a new endpoint is added.

-Refer to the file for guidance on adding new endpoints.
+Refer to the file for examples.